Roswell T-Bone Accident Lawyer

 Common Causes of T-Bone Accidents

 Side-impact collisions are a leading cause of death on the road.
 According to the Insurance Institute for Highway Safety (IIHS), of the 24,019 passenger vehicle fatalities that occurred in 2020 alone, nearly one in four were caused by side-impact collisions.
-Common contributing factors in T-bone accidents include:
+T-bone accidents frequently cause traumatic brain injuries, spinal cord damage, and other catastrophic harm because vehicle doors and side panels offer far less protection than front or rear crumple zones.

-• Aggressive driving – This is a broad category of behavior that includes things like speeding, tailgating, lane-weaving, and passing where prohibited.
+• Aggressive driving– This is a broad category of behavior that includes things like speeding, tailgating, lane-weaving, and passing where prohibited.
 Aggressive drivers are more likely to make mistakes and endanger the lives of others, including by increasing the risk of side-impact collisions.

 • Road conditions– Poor road conditions are a contributing factor in many auto accidents, including those involving side-impact collisions.
 All drivers are responsible for adjusting their driving to account for things like adverse weather conditions.
-However, when accidents are caused by poor road maintenance — for example, malfunctioning traffic signals and missing road signage — responsible parties may be on the hook for compensating injured victims.
+However, when accidents are caused by poor road maintenance—for example, malfunctioning traffic signals and missing road signage—responsible parties may be on the hook for compensating injured victims.

 Common Injuries Sustained in T-Bone Accidents